First Time User? Enroll now.

 Home > Health Library > Dilated Eye Exam

 A dilated eye exam lets your eye doctor see the back of your eye (retina).
 It's usually done as part of a regular eye exam.
+To do the test, the doctor uses a light and a magnifying tool.

 Your doctor will use eyedrops to widen (dilate) your pupils.
 This makes it easier to see the back of the eye.
 Your doctor may also use eyedrops to numb the surface of your eyes.
 It takes about 15 to 20 minutes to fully dilate the pupils.